ROCm/hipTensor/docs/html/_sources/docgeneration.rst.txt

    -D BUILD_DOC=ON                                                       \
    ..

-| Build the hipTENSOR packages with the same the make command.
+| Build the hipTensor packages with the same the make command.

 .. code-block:: console